SilkRose/Pony/stories/deternal/deternal.md

 She felt a weakness in her legs as the spell washed over her.
 A heaviness weighed over her heart.
 She fell to the ground as the invisible tethers tying her friends' hearts to her own made themselves known.

-Tears streamed from her eyes after the realization of what she'd just done hit her.
+Tears streamed from her eyes when the realization of what she'd just done hit her.
 She was never going to outlive her friends.
 She had just had to convince herself it was the right decision.

-As she lay there crying in a pile of herself, one of her friends took notice.
+As she lay there crying in a heap, one of her friends took notice.
 Pinkie Pie saw her friend in despair and went over to comfort her.
 She wrapped her hooves around her.
 "Twilight, are you okay?"

 Twilight wrapped her hooves around Pinkie.
 "Pinkie…"